Unstructured-IO/unstructured/docs/source/introduction/key_concepts.rst

 4. **Embedding**: After chunking, you will need to convert the text into a numerical representation (vector embedding) that a LLM can understand.
 OpenAI, Cohere, and Hugging Face all offer embedding models.

 5. **Vector Database**: The next step is to choose a location for storing your chunked embeddings.
-There are lots of options to choose from for your vector database (Pinecone, Milvus, ChromaDD, Weaviate and more).
+There are lots of options to choose from for your vector database (ChromaDB, Milvus, Pinecone, Qdrant, Weaviate and more).

 6. **User Prompt**: Take the user prompt and grab the most relevant chunks of information in the vector database via similarity search.